1. Model Overview

 print(" {:25s},{:15s},{:25s}".format( vname, ' '.join(info.dimensions),us))

-The outputs that are available for DVM-DOS-TEM are listed in the config/output_spec.csv file that is shipped ith the repo.
+The outputs that are available for DVM-DOS-TEM are listed in the config/output_spec.csv file that is shipped with the repo.
 The following table is built from that csv file:

 Name